fieldtrip/website/tutorial/nirs_singlechannel.md

 {% include markup/end %}

 Let us take a look at what just happened.
 If you observed your workspace closely, you will have noticed that a new variable was added called 'data'.
 This is the same name that we put just in front of **[ft_preprocessing](/reference/ft_preprocessing)**.
 Had you written [something], then the variable 'something' would have been added to your workspace.

-If preprocessing was done as described, the data will have the following field
+If preprocessing was done as described, the data will have the following fields

     data =
            hdr: [1x1 struct]